 If you already have a roommate picked out, the best way to sign-up is by creating a roommate group.
 If you don’t have a roommate picked out, make sure you accurately answer the housing profile questions; you may also search for a roommate by these questions when you are selecting a room.

 If the group has been properly created the group leader will be able to assign each member to a bed space within the unit of choice.

 If you have not completed your two year live-on requirement, you will need to select a place to live in on-campus housing.
-Because there is not an infinite amount spaces in housing, before move-in, you can submit a Room Re-Assignment form to request a specific building, floor, or room type, these requests are honored on a first-come, first-serve basis where space is available.
+Before move-in, you can request for different building, floor, or room type by emailing us at firstname.lastname@example.org.
+There are a finite number of available spaces in housing, meaning these requests are honored on a first-come, first-serve basis where space is available.